 Applicants do not have access to the professional reference questionnaires in their files as these are confidential and applicants are aware of this.
 They also do not have access to the name of the actual file reviewer on the Admissions Committee who reviewed their file.
 Examination papers and results are not provided as OACETT uses a bank of reusable exam questions and does not want them in circulation.
-Furthermore the Professional Practice Exam (PPE) is a multiple choice exam and the results indicating the letter chosen and whether it is correct or not is not meaningful.
+Furthermore the Professional Practice Exam (PPE) is a multiple choice exam and the results indicating the letter chosen and whether it is correct or not is not meaningful without reference back to the question.